-Created using data from Tom Horne, Superintendent's Annual Report for Fiscal Year 2008-2009, Vol. 1, at 47-48 (2010); Gale Garriott, Individual Income Tax Credit for Donations to Private School Tuition Organizations: Reporting for 2008 (2008).
+Created using data from Tom Horne, Superintendent's Annual Report for Fiscal Year 2008-2009, Vol. 1, at 47-48 (2010); Gale Garriott, Individual Income Tax Credit for Donations to Private School Tuition Organizations: Reporting for 2008 (2008). found average day tuition at Arizona private schools to have been \$4,398 during the 2004-05 school year (\$4,923 in 2009 dollars).
+Andrew Coulson, Arizona Public and Private Schools: A Statistical Analysis, Goldwater Institute, Policy Report No. 213 (2006).

-A corollary to the above figures is that even parents who receive STO scholarships must spend several thousand dollars of their own money to send their children to religious schools.
+A corollary to the above figures is that even parents who receive STO scholarships must typically spend several thousand dollars of their own money to send their children to religious schools.
 By contrast, both charter and district public schools are tuition-free.
 And as this Court said in Zelman: